 White Coat Ceremony

 Every year, first-year pharmacy students, accompanied by their family members, fellow students, faculty and staff, members of the pharmacy community and government participate in the School of Pharmacy’s White Coat Ceremony.
-This year our White Coat Ceremony will be on January 19, 2023 at 5:00pm in the Health Sciences Centre Main Auditorium.
-A reception, sponsored by Sobeys, will follow.
+Our next White Coat Ceremony will be on Thursday, January 15, 2026, when we will induct the Class of 2030 into the pharmacy profession.

 The purpose of the White Coat Ceremony is to formally welcome pharmacy students to the School and indoctrinate them into the pursuit of the pharmacy profession.
 During the ceremony, we will review the traditions and goals of the profession, and the significance of the pharmacy profession in providing for a healthy society.